theandyb/smaug-redux/README.md

 conda install -c andyb262 samtools-hybrid
 ```

+### Python Motif Counter

+In order to use the python version of the motif counter, you will also need to install `pyfaidx` and `biopython`.
+These can be installed with conda through either bioconda or conda-forge.

 ## Instructions

 1. Run `download_ref_data.sh` and `prep_ref_data.sh` to download and process necessary reference data